faberno/vessel_voxelizer/README.md

 ### API
 The voxelization is run by the function `voxelize`.
 It requires:
-- `volume`: The volume that is written to
+- `volume_shape`: The shape of the volume that the results are written to
 - `volume_origin`: origin coordinates (x<sub>0</sub>, y<sub>0</sub>, z<sub>0</sub>) of the volume  ( (x<sub>0</sub>, y<sub>0</sub>) in figure)
 - `volume_spacing`: voxel side length (d in figure)
 - `vessel_positions`: list of all vessel segments ((p<sub>0</sub><sup>0</sup>, p<sub>1</sub><sup>0</sup>), ..., (p<sub>0</sub><sup>N</sup>, p<sub>1</sub><sup>N</sup>))
 - `vessel_radii`: list of all vessel radii

-The array parameters should lie on the GPU, either as a `cupy.ndarray` or `torch.Tensor`.
+The array parameters should lie on the CPU as a `np.ndarray` and will automatically be moved to the GPU and back during the computation.

 ### Example
 For a full example, take a look at the following [notebook](example/example.ipynb).